anashassaan/Mobile_App_Snapchat_Project/README.md

-Perfect!
-We now have the code for both `login_controller.dart` and `signup_controller.dart`.
-This completes the essential components needed for your project.

-### README File Creation
-Based on all the information and code files you've provided, here is a detailed README file for your project:

 ---

 # Snapchat Clone Project

 ## Overview
 This project is a clone of the popular Snapchat app, created using Flutter.
-It includes features such as user authentication, camera functionality with filters, and user profile management.
+It includes features such as user authentication, camera functionality , and user profile management.

 ## Features
 - **User Authentication**: Sign up, log in, and log out functionality using Firebase Authentication.
-- **Camera Functionality**: Capture photos and videos with Snapchat-like filters using `camera_deep_ar`.
+- **Camera Functionality**: Capture photos
 - **User Profile**: View and edit user profiles, with the ability to log out.
 - **Chat**: Basic chat functionality.
 - **Stories**: View and create stories.